RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

     | Reloaded -> { NumberOfPagesRemaining = 100; NeedToBeReloaded = false }
 ```

 And finally, we update our `decide` function.
-Depending of the command and the current state of our printer, we may decide to return zero, one or two *events*.
-It forces us to manipulate an `Events list`.
+Depending of the command and the current *state* of our printer, we may decide to return zero, one or two *events*.
+This forces us to manipulate an `Events list`.
 Then we immediatly apply them to our current `state` by folding:

 ```fsharp
 let decide (state: PrinterState) = function